<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=799546403794687&amp;ev=PageView&amp;noscript=1">

 What you need to know:

 By 2025, an estimated 1.1 billion women around the globe will be in the final reproductive stage of their lives.
-Called perimenopause and menopause, this normal health cycle affects all women (51% of the U.S. population) but remains not well-understood.
+Called perimenopause and menopause, this normal health cycle affects all women (51% of the U.S. population) but remains poorly understood.
 This series aims to help change that by educating readers through the work and the words of experts at the CU Anschutz Medical Campus, a leader in advancing medicine.
 Look for more menopause-related articles in the weeks ahead.

 Menopause is having a moment.
 Celebrities from Oprah Winfrey and Drew Barrymore to Michelle Obama and Naomi Watts are speaking out about their own experiences and bringing attention to this milestone reached by approximately 1 million American women a year.
 With the increased awareness, more women are calling for better treatment options and urging lawmakers to boost research funding for menopause and women’s health studies.